It's great to have you here on the Rush Limbaugh program and the Excellence in Broadcasting Network.

 And just one more.

-This is Jeffrey Lord, which was on, he was on CNN Saturday morning newsroom.
+This is Jeffrey Lord, which was on, he was on CNN Saturday morning, newsroom.

-The fill-in anchor is Jim Shudo.
+The fill-in anchor is Jim Schudo.

 That's what the questioner was doing, Jeffrey.